Understanding Australia’s Cladding Crisis | Fire Compliance and Building Safety

 Understanding the Australian Cladding Crisis

-According to a study published in the Buildings 2023; 13(4):1010, combustible cladding presents a grave threat due to its combustable nature.
-This type of cladding, often made from materials like Aluminium Composite Panels (ACP) with polyethylene (PE), has been implicated in several high-profile building fires worldwide, including the tragic Grenfell Tower fire in London.
+According to an Australian study, combustible cladding presents a grave threat due to its combustible nature.
+This type of cladding, often made from materials like Aluminium Composite Panels (ACP) with polyethylene (PE), has been implicated in several high profile building fires worldwide, including the tragic Grenfell Tower fire in London.

 Banning Combustible Cladding in NSW